AdrianMargineanu/Tutorial-Teams/README.md

 # Tutorial-Teams
 Welcome to Microsoft Stundet Partner-UPB.
-Our community is based on team cooperation and comunication.
-For the comunication we use Microsfot Teams, it's like a Whatsapp wanabe.
+Our community is based on team comunication and cooperation.
+For the comunication we use Microsfot Teams.
 Right now i will teach how to make the account on Teams that will help us in our cooperation.

 ## Download
 This software is free and it can be downloaded on Windows, Mac, iOS and Android.
 [Here][link0] is the link to the official page.
 After the download is finished install the software.